Fluid limits for interacting queues in sparse dynamic graphs: Simulations

 \subsection{Accuracy of the fluid approximation}

-Figures \ref{fig: loglog ring} and \ref{fig: loglog triangles} show sample paths of $\bq_n$ that remain close to the solution of \eqref{eq: fluid dynamics} for the ring topology and the disjoint triangles, both in the transient and stationary regimes and for a resampling rate as low as $\mu_n = \log \log n$.
+We now discuss simulations of the occupancy process for dynamic graphs.
+Figures~\ref{fig: loglog ring} and \ref{fig: loglog triangles} show sample paths of $\bq_n$ that remain close to the solution of \eqref{eq: fluid dynamics} for the ring topology and the disjoint triangles, both in the transient and stationary regimes and for a resampling rate as low as $\mu_n = \log \log n$.
 Figures \ref{fig: double star large n} and \ref{fig: double star very large n} show sample paths of $\bq_n$ when the graph topology remains double-star and the resampling rate is $\mu_n = \log n$.

 Note that $d_n^- + 1 = n$ for the double-star, thus \eqref{eq: arrival and resampling rates conditions} does not hold when $\mu_n = \log n$, and in fact the approximation provided by \eqref{eq: fluid dynamics} does not seem accurate.
 Moreover, as the number of servers increases from $n = 1500$ to $n = 5000$, the accuracy of the approximation does not seem to improve since the sample path of $\bq_n$ does not get closer to the solution of~\eqref{eq: fluid dynamics}.
 This indicates that Theorem \ref{the: fluid limit} may not apply when $\mu_n = \log n$ and the graph always has a double-star topology, which suggests that some condition, besides \eqref{eq: limiting degree distribution condition}, on the random graph law used to sample the graph, is necessary for the fluid limit.
 While the pseudo-separation property and \eqref{eq: arrival and resampling rates conditions} are clearly not necessary conditions for the fluid limit to hold, the latter observations indicate that the dependence of the pseudo-separation property on the maximum indegrees $d_n^-$ is not just an artifact of our proof technique but possibly a manifestation of some fundamental condition required for the fluid limit to hold.